Refinance rates with Laurel Road start at 1.89%.

 - Pay As You Earn (PAYE)

 - Revised Pay As You Earn (REPAYE)

 Although each has its own rules and requirements, almost anyone with eligible federal loans can qualify.
-If your payments on an income-driven plan would be lower than your payments on the standard plan, you can likely make the switch.

 Since these plans cap your monthly payments, they also extend your repayment term to 20 or 25 years.